pardhu41-dev/Red-Wine-Quality-Analysis/README.md

 -Duplicate Removal: Identified and removed duplicate rows to prevent bias in statistical outcomes.
 -Handling Outliers: Managed extreme values in variables like total sulfur dioxide to prevent skewed visualizations.
 -Missing Values: Verified that the dataset contains no null values across the 11 physicochemical inputs.

+Before analyzing, I checked for distribution and outliers.
+As seen below, the dataset is heavily concentrated in the mid-range quality scores.
 <img width="1101" height="362" alt="Screenshot 2026-05-04 095220" src="https://github.com/user-attachments/assets/39ad1982-acb9-4001-9b6d-c058f2ae7b44" />